 The teacher will intervene to stop the bullying.
-The teacher may conduct and complete a mediation contract or refer the situation to a Year Coordinator, HOD or Deputy Principal if serious.
+The teacher may conduct and complete a mediation contract or refer the situation to a Year Adviser or Deputy Principal if serious.

-A Year Coordinator may employ one of the following intervention strategies:
+A Year Adviser may employ one of the following intervention strategies:

 - Traditional disciplinary approach

-- Strengthening the target

 - Mediation

 - Restorative practice

-- > Support group method
+- Support group method

-- Method of shared concern